ExillustX/Twitter_largeExtRemover.py/README.md

 # Twitter_largeExtRemover

 Saving a Twitter image results in "jpg_large" file extension and this can cause many issues when opening/reuploading the image.
-This script iterate over files the in given directory to remove "jpg_large" from the file name.
+This script iterates over files the in given directory to remove "jpg_large" from the file name.

 # Get started
 Clone this repository: